A comfort zone is a place where one feels completely at ease. A place of safety. A place of assurance. A place of certainty.

 Every day, always wake up with the conscious desire to continue challenging yourself, to follow up on a goal you’ve set, to take a step forward in the direction towards making one or many things happen for you.

 Eventually, this will become like second nature to the point where when you get too comfortable, your brain will automatically jolt you into taking action.
-Habit becomes discipline.
+Habit becomes a discipline.
 Discipline becomes realized dreams.

 Share the ways you’ve tried to get out of your comfort zone and the results in the comments section below.